How to Get a Job with No Experience (Beginner Guide)

 - Use honest ATS scans, tailor each application slightly, and send short, specific messages to hiring managers or recruiters explaining what problem you can help with.

 Short answer: Proof is any evidence that you can do the work: small apps, dashboards, case studies, process writeups, design mockups, or content samples.
-Start with Tiny Experiments: pick one problem, solve a small part of it in a week, and document context, what you tried, and the result.
+Start with Validation Sprints: pick one problem, solve a small part of it in a week, and document context, what you tried, and the result.

 - Repeat this to create a simple portfolio that employers can skim.